All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Diagnostic Use

 Sermorelin has also been used diagnostically to assess pituitary function.
 By administering Sermorelin and measuring the GH response, physicians can determine whether the pituitary is capable of producing GH when properly stimulated.
-This helps differentiate between hypothalamic causes of GH deficiency (where the pituitary is healthy but is not receiving adequate GHRH signals) and pituitary causes (where the gland itself is impaired).
+This helps differentiate between hypothalamic causes of GH deficiency (where the pituitary is healthy but isn't receiving adequate GHRH signals) and pituitary causes (where the gland itself is impaired).

 Benefits for Body Composition